Understanding and Detecting Hateful Content using Contrastive Learning: Methodology

 Identifying whether a phrase is Antisemitic/Islamophobic is not a straightforward task and can not be easily automated.
 Therefore, we use manual annotation on the 4,582 common phrases to annotate the common phrases as Antisemitic/Islamophobic or irrelevant.
 Two authors of this paper independently annotated the 4.5K common phrases.
-We discard long phrases (over seven words) during the annotation since our preliminary experiments showed that OpenAI's CLIP returns a considerable amount of false positives when provided with long text queries.
+On average, these phrases include 11.10 words ($\sigma$ = 20.82).\revisioncomment{R2.13} We discard long phrases (over seven words) during the annotation since our preliminary experiments showed that OpenAI's CLIP returns a considerable amount of false positives when provided with long text queries.
 We also consider as irrelevant phrases that target multiple demographic groups (e.g., hateful towards Muslims and Jews like ``fuck jews and muslims'' or hateful towards African Americans and Jews like ``fuck niggers and jews'').
+To ease the annotation process, we create a spreadsheet that includes a clear description of our labels, as well as all the information that an annotator needs in order to inspect and correctly annotate a phrase (e.g., number of terms per phrase).
+Phrases labelled as Antisemitic express hostility to, prejudice towards, or discrimination against Jews~\cite{antisemitism_definition}.
+Phrases labelled as Islamophobic express fear of, hatred of, or prejudice against the Islam or Muslims in general~\cite{islamophobia_definition}.
 The two annotators agreed on 91\% of the annotations with a Cohen's Kappa score of 0.69, which indicates a substantial agreement~\cite{kappa}.
 After the independent annotations, the two annotators discussed the disagreements to come up with a final annotation on whether a phrase is Antisemitic/Islamophobic or irrelevant.
 After our annotation, we find 326 Antisemitic and 94 Islamophobic phrases.
-The list of the Antisemitic/Islamophobic phrases is publicly available~\cite{url_toxic_phrases}.
+The list of the Antisemitic/Islamophobic phrases is publicly available~\cite{url_toxic_phrases} \revisioncomment{MR.6}.

 Finally, we search for these Antisemitic/Islamophobic phrases on the entire dataset.
 We extract all posts that include any of the Antisemitic/Islamophobic phrases (\emph{Textual} dataset), finding 247K posts.
-Note that we remove 864 posts that contain both Antisemitic and Islamophobic phrases.
-Overall, we find 209K Antisemitic posts and 37K Islamophobic posts (see Table~\ref{tab:number_posts_both_datasets}).
+Note that we remove 864 (0.35\%) posts that contain both Antisemitic and Islamophobic phrases.
+Overall, we find 209K (84.85\%) Antisemitic posts and 37K (15.15\%) Islamophobic posts (see Table~\ref{tab:number_posts_both_datasets_images_filtered}) \revisioncomment{R2.14}.